 All too often Placemaking is viewed as a luxury, something nice but not essential to a project’s success.
 This is especially true in lean times like these, when every dollar is precious and paying too much attention to “frills” can feel frivolous or even wasteful.
+However, the reality is that Placemaking actually generates a big return on investment.
+Project for Public Spaces has seen this to be true all over the world, from a refurbished bus stop in L.A., which sparked the retail rebirth of a whole street, to the revitalization of entire cities.
+The success of Discovery Green in Houston proves this as it continues to spur reinvestment downtown since it’s opening in 2008.

 Working with Discovery Green Conservancy—a group of local foundations, philanthropists and civic officials—Project for Public Spaces facilitated a community visioning process to develop a program for the new park, which was conceived as “Houston’s backyard.”
 The PPS plan focused on creating a number of irresistible destinations in Discovery Green, since there were deep fears that no one would use the park in a downtown where only 3,500 people actually live.
 These destinations range from a one-acre lake with café, interactive fountain, and playground; a market promenade, enlivened by a farmer’s market on Thursdays; a signature restaurant, with event spaces and “tree house” balcony extending into the tree canopy; dog runs for small and large breeds; a stage and sitting lawn; as well as spacious lawns for recreational activities and events.
 The design was completed by Hargreaves Associates and a management plan was developed by ETM Associates.